NamesMT/roo-rocket/README.md

 ***Roo Rocket**, the all-in-one equipment that you and Roo wants!"*

-It's a one-for-all (meaning, usable in collaborated projects) config setup for that aims to provide the complete (opionated) setup for anyone to start using **`Roo Code`**.
+It's a one-for-all (meaning, usable in collaborated projects) config setup for that aims to provide the complete setup for anyone to start using **`Roo Code`**.

 For users:
   + Super easy to install, but super configurable, meaning all of these killer features are your choice: